Environs Kimberley

 Kununurra industry exposure trip: Amy Wright (Gelganyem Seed Operation), Holly Timperley (Environs Kimberley), Leesharni Thomas (Nyangumarta Rangers), Riley Shaw (Gelganyem Seed Operation), Venus Aspro (Nyangumarta Rangers), Mandy Shoveller (Environs Kimberley), Jacqueline Shoveller (Karajarri Rangers/Environs Kimberley).

-In 2025, knowledge collected throughout the project, in addition to scientific knowledge provided by SKIPA (Society for Kimberley Indigenous Plants and Animals) members, will be used to publish a Kimberley Fleshy Fruit Guide.
-This will outline best practice guidelines for the sustainable collection, cleaning and storage of fleshy fruits for the Kimberley Seeds initiative.
+In 2025, knowledge collected throughout the project, in addition to scientific knowledge provided by SKIPA (Society for Kimberley Indigenous Plants and Animals) members, was used to publish a Bush Fruit Guide for Kimberley rangers.
+It outlines best practice guidelines for the sustainable collection, cleaning and storage of fleshy fruits for the Kimberley Seeds initiative.

 Ficus species pluralisFicus species pluralis, commonly found across the Kimberley